 Our other two hires, both of whom are actually former members of the team (one from 6 years ago or so and one from last year who was with us on a temporary seconded basis), join us tomorrow — Monday November 29th — and everyone’s pretty happy about that as well.
 They both will require a lot less time to get up and running, and the plan is for them to help out with tickets to get their feet wet before transitioning off to project work.

 I’m still the team’s Queue Monitor — I have a giant spreadsheet that I use to catalogue and dole out tickets every day, and my supervisor hasn’t passed on the role to someone else yet because no one is willing to do that kind of spreadsheet (for good reason) and he likes the spreadsheet, teehee.
-It might be a good time to do so once the new members come on board and we finally will be able to clear out queue to near-zero numbers for the first time since May or June (and especially since September) though.
+It might be a good time to do so once the new members come on board and we finally will be able to clear out our team queue to near-zero for the first time since May or June (and especially since September) though.

 Anyway I’m glad our stress levels are or will be much lower now with the added hands on board for ticket and project work.
 Or is that my trip talking?
 I still work a couple hours a night (and then usually try to take a shorter shift during the day) to get the next day’s tickets out the door to everyone before work starts though.
-I had to do that during the trip as well and that really cut into blogging time (which was nonexistant) but otherwise was not really much of a problem at all.
+I had to do that during the trip as well, and that really cut into blogging time (which was nonexistent), but otherwise was not really much of a problem at all.

 Our University also finalized its formal work-from-home policy, and indicated that it is basically a decision by individual units and departments, though they gave us formal applications and guidelines as well.
 We immediately put in applications to our boss who will forward it on to his boss, all of whom are supportive of us working from home, so we’ll be doing that for the foreseeable future.
 There’s a couple courses (ergonomics and privacy-related) that we have to take to qualify for this, so we’ve either already done that or signed up for the next available appropriate course, but they’re fairly trivial.